JeremyJamesL/notes/React/03 - React-basics/01-components-intro.md

 # Components intro

 React is all about **components**.
-A component is a block of code that could combine html, css and js into a reusable component, or section of code, that can be replicated across an interface.
+A component is a block of code that can combine html, css and js into a reusable component, or section of code, that can be replicated across an interface.

 ## How is a component built?